 1. Create a watermark

-My assistants at Litfuse created this for me.
-It matches my website!
+This is my most recent watermark and matches the branding on my website.
 Watermarks are your blog’s branding.
 That simple watermark will represent you.
 Readers will start looking for it!

 You can also make your own watermark.
 One easy way is to use PicMonkey.